Atingupta708/Weather-App-Project/README.md

-# Weather-App-Project
+# 🌦️ Weather App

-A responsive Weather Forecast Web App that displays real-time weather data, live IST clock, and a 5-day forecast using the OpenWeatherMap API with smooth animations and modern UI.
+A simple and responsive **Weather Forecast Web App** that allows users to search for any city and view the current weather conditions in real time using the **OpenWeatherMap API**.

+## 🚀 Features
+- Search weather by city name
+- Displays current temperature and weather conditions
+- Fetches real-time weather data
+- Clean and responsive UI

+## 🛠️ Tech Stack
+- HTML
+- CSS
+- JavaScript
+- OpenWeatherMap API

+## 📂 Project Structure
+Weather-App
+├── weather.html
+├── style.css
+├── script.js
+└── README.md

+## ⚙️ How to Run
+1. Clone the repository
+2. Open the project folder
+3. Run `weather.html` in your browser